gbajsingh/Predictive-analysis-in-R/Predicting Healthcare quality.md

 Since 75% of 131 patients are value "0" or not received not PoorCare, 25% of 131 patients are value "1" or recieved poor care. therefore, baseline model has an accuracy of 75% in predicting value "0" and 25% in predicting value "1"

-# Logistic regression model with predictors OfficeVisits & Narcotics trained on training set(splitted the data randomly into training and testing set)
+# Logistic regression model with predictor officeVisits & narcotics trained on training set(Priorly splitted the data randomly into training and testing set)
 ![log model with two predictors](https://user-images.githubusercontent.com/46609482/59384078-35a03700-8d16-11e9-8262-1e2fba9b0aeb.PNG)

-Notice, both of the predictors/regressors are significant in the model.
+Notice both of the predictors/regressors are significant in the model.

 # Logistic regression model does better than Baseline model in predicting value"1" or patient who recieved poor care